vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 * **shardVSSize**: Virtual service size

+**Note:** NSX ALB L7 Ingress feature requires Enterprise edition license.
+If you do not wish to enable L7 feature/applied with ALB essentials for Tanzu license, disable the L7 feature by setting the value `disableIngressClass` to `true`

 The format of the AKODeploymentConfig YAML file for enabling NSX ALB L7 Ingress is as follows.

 <!-- /* cSpell:disable */ -->